 U.S. Licensing Law Lawyer

 Often, there is a fine line between a license and a franchise.
 In franchise and licensing law, however, there is a significant difference between the two types of arrangements.
-For example, in a franchisor/franchisee relationship, a franchisor has to disclose certain information to the franchisee prior to the purchase of a franchise.
+For example, in a franchisor-franchisee relationship, the franchisor must disclose certain information to the franchisee before the franchise is purchased.

-As a franchise lawyer with more than 25 year of experience, I can help you determine if your license is actually a franchise arrangement.
-Please consult a skilled U.S. licensing law attorney or franchise lawyer to learn more about the difference between both areas of law.
-Contact me, Mario L. Herman, to learn about your options and to discuss franchisee law.
+As a partnership focused on franchise law and with more than 35 years of combined experience, we can help you determine if your license is actually a franchise arrangement.
+Contact us, Mario L Herman and Gregory O Herman, to learn about your options and discuss franchise law.

 When Is a License Actually a Franchise?